droosma/blog/content/post/first-opentelemetry-exporter/index.md

   - gomod: go.opentelemetry.io/collector/receiver/otlpreceiver v0.88.0
 ```

-in this file, we define the name of the binary we want to build, the description, the output path, and the version of the collector we want to use.
-We also define the exporters and receivers we want to include in our custom collector.
-For now, we only need the [`debugexporter`](https://github.com/open-telemetry/opentelemetry-collector/tree/main/exporter/debugexporter) a OpenTelemetry published exporter that writes the received telemetry to the console, and the [`otlpreceiver`](https://github.com/open-telemetry/opentelemetry-collector/tree/main/receiver/otlpreceiver) the published oltp protocol implementation allowing us to receive telemetry.
+Within this configuration, we specify the desired binary name, its description, the output directory, and the collector version.
+Additionally, we define which exporters and receivers to incorporate into our custom collector.
+At this stage, we're integrating the [`debugexporter`](https://github.com/open-telemetry/opentelemetry-collector/tree/main/exporter/debugexporter)—an OpenTelemetry-provided exporter that relays telemetry to the console—and the [`otlpreceiver`](https://github.com/open-telemetry/opentelemetry-collector/tree/main/receiver/otlpreceiver), which implements the oltp protocol, allowing us to receive telemetry.

 > **Note**: Working with a `devcontainer` for this project raised an `output_path` configuration issue.
-To modify it, refer to the `output_path` section below. [^1]
+To modify it, refer to the `output_path` section below. [^2]

-Now, build the custom collector using:
+Build the custom collector using:

 ```bash
 builder --config=otelcol-builder.yaml
 ```

-the output should look something like this:
+The output should resemble something like this:

 ```bash
 vscode ➜ /workspaces/first-opentelemetry-exporter $ builder --config=otelcol-builder.yaml